BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.GameStartedCommand.md

     "NeededBlindAmount": {
       "description": "The amount needed for this player as blinds.
 If the player doesn't need to put any blinds, he will receive 0", "type": "int"
+    },
+    "Seats": {
+      "description": "The information about every seats around the table", "type": "array",
+      "items": {
+        "type": "BluffinMuffin.Protocol.DataTypes.SeatInfo",
+        "properties": {
+          "NoSeat": {
+            "description": "The id of the current seat", "type": "int"
+          },
+          "Player": {
+            "description": "The information of the player sitting in this seat.
+If null, there is nobody.", "type": "BluffinMuffin.Protocol.DataTypes.PlayerInfo",
+            "properties": {
+              "HoleCards": {
+                "description": "The cards in the hands of the player", "type": "array",
+                "items": {
+                  "type": "string"
+                }
+              },
+              "IsShowingCards": {
+                "description": "true if the player cards are public (ex: during showdown)", "type": "bool"
+              },
+              "MoneyBetAmnt": {
+                "description": "Current Money Amount of the player that he played this round", "type": "int"
+              },
+              "MoneySafeAmnt": {
+                "description": "Current Money Amount of the player that he isn't playing with", "type": "int"
+              },
+              "Name": {
+                "description": "The name of the player",
+                "type": "string"
+              },
+              "NoSeat": {
+                "description": "The seat used by the player", "type": "int"
+              },
+              "State": {
+                "description": "Current state of the player",
+                "type": "BluffinMuffin.Protocol.DataTypes.Enums.PlayerStateEnum",
+                "enum": [
+                  "Zombie",
+                  "Joined",
+                  "SitIn",
+                  "AllIn",
+                  "Playing"
+                ]
+              }
+            }
+          },
+          "SeatAttributes": {
+            "description": "The attributes of the seat",
+            "type": "array",
+            "items": {
+              "type": "BluffinMuffin.Protocol.DataTypes.Enums.SeatAttributeEnum",
+              "enum": [
+                "Dealer",
+                "SmallBlind",
+                "BigBlind",
+                "CurrentPlayer"
+              ]
+            }
+          }
+        }
+      }
     }
   }
 }